SUPPORTING RESILIENT COMMUNITIES

 On the Importance of Community

-Our goal is for communities to learn about regionally specific climate science, associated impacts, and test a regionally specific solution to minimize the impacts of climatic events.
-An important aspect of this project is engaging with people to foster sharing of knowledge regarding the importance of the dune ecosystems and of the historical roots of the local communities for increasing the resilience of other ecosystems as well as the communities themselves.
-By establishing a framework of knowledge sharing, we acknowledge that local and traditional knowledge is as important as scientific and technical knowledge.
-To ensure long-term project success, we plan to build a community of stewards that are engaged in restoring, conserving, and monitoring coastal sand dunes.
+Our goal is for communities to learn about the impacts and solutions associated with climate change and test regionally specific solutions.
+An important aspect of this project is working hand in hand with community partners to foster an inclusive network of knowledge holders who can share information on the dune ecosystems and the historical aspects that can help build resilience for people and biodiversity.
+By establishing a framework of knowledge sharing, we acknowledge that local and traditional knowledge is equally valued with western scientific and technical knowledge.
+To ensure long-term project success, we are building a community of stewards that are engaged in restoring, conserving, and monitoring coastal sand dunes.

 Understanding Climate Impacts to Puerto Rico